ariskk/distributedWekaSpark/README.md

 The parameters are structured as follows:
 -parameter1-name value -parameter2-name value etc. The order is irrelevant

-Full details on the supported parameters as well as examples of usage can be found at the <b>Parameters.txt</b> file
+Full details on the supported parameters as well as examples of usage can be found in the <b>wiki</b> section of the repository.

+I will try to add some unit tests and its Travis as soon as I have the time.

+More to follow..